Gosling-dude/FactorX-Quadratic-equation-solver-App/README.md

 GitHub: [Sumit Chauhan](https://github.com/Gosling-dude)

-Thank you for using QuadraSolver!
+Thank you for using FactorX!